Clinical : Improved A1C for Patients, Plus Reduction in Frequency of Hypoglycemia

 According to the Standards of Medical Care in Diabetes, if A1C is above goal, treatment should be intensified by adding additional agents.
 In the US, the average A1C for insulin users is > 8.5% and therefore most patients are treated with additional agents, some of which cost hundreds of dollars per month.

-Schneider and colleagues evaluated cost reductions associated with the d-Nav® Service and showed a potential reduction of costs totaling thousands of dollars per patient per year.
-This 9-month study which assessed the impact of the d-Nav® Service on costs showed:
+Schneider and colleagues evaluated cost reductions associated with the d-Nav® Program and showed a potential reduction of costs totaling thousands of dollars per patient per year.
+This 9-month study which assessed the impact of the d-Nav® Program on costs showed:

 - Large reduction in anti-diabetes Rx

 Patients with long-standing type 2 diabetes are usually frustrated with their disease and with the care they are receiving.
 The d-Nav® Program offers a no-judgment zone, encouraging patients to simply take a different dose of insulin.
 A satisfaction survey conducted by Schneider and colleagues showed that within 3 months, patient’s satisfaction with their care improved from a 2.2 to a 3.7 on a 4.0 scale.